rust-lang/rust-wiki-backup/The-Rusticon.md

 newtype struct | A [*tuple structure*](#tuple_structure) with a single unnamed field.
 For example `struct NodeIndex(int)`.
 Useful to create wrapper types. owning pointer | `~T`, a pointer to an owned box.
 <a name="phantom_type" />phantom type | An `enum` with no variants.
 This cannot be constructed in safe code.
 See the [cheetsheet](https://github.com/mozilla/rust/wiki/Doc-FAQ-Cheatsheet#how-do-i-express-phantom-types) for an example.
-raw pointer | `*T`, a pointer to anything.
+plain old data (Pod) | Any value that can be copied by moving bits, including scalars, references, and structs containing only Pod. raw pointer | `*T`, a pointer to anything.
 Requires unsafe code to dereference, no static verification is done on them. rustdoc | The Rust documentation generator. rustc | The Rust source code compiler.